Sentia/.github/README.md

 Sentia/.github is a special repository.

-The /profile/README.md will appear on the organization's profi
+The /profile/README.md will appear on the organization's profie